Home-Ops Documentation¶

 Key Features¶

-- ✅ GitOps-driven - All configuration stored in Git
+- ✅ GitOps-driven - All configuration stored in Git, managed by Flux

-- ✅ Encrypted Secrets - SOPS with age encryption
+- ✅ Encrypted Secrets - SOPS with age + External Secrets with 1Password

-- ✅ Persistent Storage - Ceph block and filesystem storage
+- ✅ Distributed Storage - Rook-Ceph cluster with block and filesystem support

 - ✅ Automated Updates - Renovate for dependency management